jtenner/ason/README.md

 ASON is a data oriented algorithm designed for compact and speedy storage of AssemblyScript objects in a binary format.

-There are many Serialization methods out there that can turn a conceptual object into a buffer of some kind, like JSON and protobuf.
-Each one of these methods has their benefits, and none of them can take advantage of runtime type information provided by the AssemblyScript compiler and the runtime type information.
+There are many Serialization methods out there that can turn a conceptual object into a buffer or string of some kind, like JSON and protobuf.
+Each one of these methods has their benefits, and none of them can take advantage of the runtime type information provided by the AssemblyScript compiler.

-Another problem with serialization methods is that they tend to be "tree-like" instead of data oriented.
-To make matters worse, there are no ways for developers to determine field definitions on a given generic reference object at runtime.
-This is where the ASON algorithm comes in handy.

-Instead of storing a tree structure, ASON stores a set of instructions to assemble an object from scratch using the smallest amount of space possible.
+Serialization methods is that they tend to be "tree-like" instead of data oriented, much like JSON creates a document.
+However, instead of storing a tree structure, ASON stores a set of linear instructions to assemble an object from scratch using the smallest amount of space possible.

 # How To Use

 Install from npm:

 ```
-npm install @ason/assembly
+npm install --save-dev @ason/assembly
 ```

 Modify your asconfig to include the transform: